RyZeDZ/ArgoX-Hackathon/README.md

 /model has the model .pkl , wrapped model and processed datasets

 agroX folder is mobile app source code in flutter

+important : in backend in views.py a path is hard coded , change based on you base dir